MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 > [!WARNING]
 > Dangerous certain consequences of an action.

+Multiple notes should never be next to each other in an article.

 ## Angle brackets

 If you use angle brackets in text in your file (for example, to denote a placeholder), you need to manually encode the angle brackets.
 Otherwise, Markdown thinks that they're intended to be an HTML tag.